AZIZGASIMOV94/covid19-statistics/README.md

-# This project is designed for browsing the statistical data about Covid 19 Cases All aournd the world
+# This project is designed for browsing the statistical data about Covid 19 Cases all aournd the world

 # To be able to run this project, you need to obtain the unique key from https://rapidapi.com/KishCom/api/covid-19-coronavirus-statistics/details
-# list of countries displayed in form of button later will be modified for dropdown style
+# list of countries displayed in form of buttons which later will be modified for dropdown style
+# Anyone can modify and contribute this project

 # Getting Started with Create React App